PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 ===== The Problem

 Deep neural networks, although powerful, require GPU acceleration and evaluate a significantly lower number of positions.
-Classical engines evaluate millions of positions but are limited by their hand-crafted evaluation functinos.
-The challenge thus was to create a neural network architecture that could run effeciently on CPUs while providing the superior evaluation metrics.
+Classical engines evaluate millions of positions but are limited by their hand-crafted evaluation functions.
+The challenge thus was to create a neural network architecture that could run efficiently on CPUs while providing the superior evaluation metrics.

 ===== The Solution
 The critical innovation of NNUE is incrementally updated accumulators.
 The NNUE network typically consists of: